 Boston Discovery Guide is a reader-supported publication.
 When you buy through our links, we may earn a commission at no additional cost for you.
 Learn more

-St Patrick's Day Parade Route & Map
+St Patrick's Day Parade Route for 2026 & Map

 The official route for Boston's St Patrick's Day Parade